Sputum cultures for the evaluation of bacterial pneumonia

 Issues related to specimen transport to the laboratory, general approach to Gram stain and culture, and examples of clinical microbiology findings in patients with respiratory tract infections are discussed separately.
 (See "Microbiology specimen collection and transport" and "Approach to Gram stain and culture results in the microbiology laboratory" and "Clinical microbiology review: Respiratory tract infections".)

 The approach to the evaluation of patients with possible tuberculosis, Pneumocystis jirovecii (formerly P. carinii) pneumonia, invasive aspergillosis, influenza, and other respiratory viral infections is also discussed separately.
-(See "Diagnosis of pulmonary tuberculosis in HIV-uninfected patients" and "Clinical presentation and diagnosis of Pneumocystis pulmonary infection in HIV-infected patients" and "Epidemiology, clinical manifestations, and diagnosis of Pneumocystis pneumonia in HIV-uninfected patients" and "Epidemiology and clinical manifestations of invasive aspergillosis" and "Clinical manifestations of seasonal influenza in adults" and "Clinical manifestations and diagnosis of pandemic H1N1 influenza ('swine influenza')" and "Parainfluenza viruses in adults" and "Respiratory syncytial virus infection: Clinical features and diagnosis" and "Diagnosis, treatment, and prevention of adenovirus infection" and "Diagnosis of seasonal influenza in adults".)
+(See "Clinical presentation and diagnosis of Pneumocystis pulmonary infection in HIV-infected patients" and "Epidemiology, clinical manifestations, and diagnosis of Pneumocystis pneumonia in HIV-uninfected patients" and "Epidemiology and clinical manifestations of invasive aspergillosis" and "Clinical manifestations of seasonal influenza in adults" and "Clinical manifestations and diagnosis of pandemic H1N1 influenza ('swine influenza')" and "Parainfluenza viruses in adults" and "Respiratory syncytial virus infection: Clinical features and diagnosis" and "Diagnosis, treatment, and prevention of adenovirus infection" and "Diagnosis of seasonal influenza in adults" and "Diagnosis of pulmonary tuberculosis in HIV-uninfected adults".)

 - Reimer LG, Carroll KC.
 Role of the microbiology laboratory in the diagnosis of lower respiratory tract infections.
 Clin Infect Dis 1998; 26:742.